Hephaest/commit-prettier/README.md

 ## Features
 - **Emoji Prefixes:** Automatically adds an emoji as a prefix to your commit messages after they pass commitlint checks, making your commit history more expressive and easier to navigate.
+- **Branch Name Prefixes:** Automatically adds branch name into commit scope if there is no scope provided (default is off).
 - **Commitlint Compatibility:** Fully compatible with all commitlint types, ensuring your commit messages are both fun and professional.
 - **Easy Integration:** Works with existing git hooks and can be integrated smoothly into your workflow.